XavierJ96/XavierJ96/README.md

   <br/>

-- 🔭 I’m currently working on Frontend Mentor Challenges
+- 🔭 I’m currently working on a Weather App

-- 🌱 I’m currently learning on FreeCodeCamp and Udemy
+- 🌱 I’m currently learning on Coursera Meta Front-end Developer

 - 📫 How to reach me https://www.linkedin.com/in/xavier-julies/